 Remember that there are no right or wrong answers to this type of question, but there are some general rules you should bear in mind.
 Here are three golden rules you should follow.

 - Talk about yourself, not your team or your company in general, use “I” not “We” to describe an action that YOU took.

 - Be specific – give concrete examples and follow the four steps.
 Do not use words like ‘in general’.

 - Make sure the result of your example was positive – and that you can give quantifiable data to back your story up

-Example STAR method answer to a behavioral interview question
+Example of STAR method answer to a behavioral interview question

 Example question: Give me an example of a time you had to make a difficult decision at work